 Kristof Heidemann

-Constitutional Law; Theory of Law; Election Law; Comparative Law
+Constitutional Law; Comparative Law; EU/ EEA Law

 Previously, he studied at the University of Göttingen in Germany, the University of Bergen in Norway, and the Tokyo University of Foreign Studies in Japan.